O957/O957/README.md

 _An 1850 [painting](https://useum.org/artwork/Scene-from-the-Era-of-Norwegian-Sagas-Knud-Baade-1850) called_ Scene From The Era Of Norwegian Sagas _by [Knud Baade](https://en.wikipedia.org/wiki/Knud_Baade) (28 March 1808 – 24 November 1879)_.

 That artwork is the first visage the author encounter's upon visiting GitHub is by design — the author, very much so, finds beautiful works of art motivating.
 The scarcity of such art in day-to-day digital existence need not be tolerated.
-The author rotate artworks not more than twice monthly.
+The author rotates artworks not more than twice monthly.

 ## Enterprises

-_Those projects that the author is currently working on or intends, in the near-term future, to working on._
+_Those projects that the author is currently working on or intends, in the near-term future, to further._

 <details markdown=1>
 <summary>
 Click To Expand
 </summary>

-NOTE:

 * These are not in any particular priority order.
 * Some of the repositories list are private (those lacking links).